duplode/elo-zs/README.md

 code base, such limitations are, to an extent, addressed by various local measures, some of them principled, and some of a more ad hoc nature.

-The `stuntshu-announcement.txt` file reproduces the forum post through which this project was first presented to the Stunts community.
+The `docs/stuntshu-announcement.txt` file reproduces the forum post through which this project was first presented to the Stunts community.
 It documents the business domain design decisions from a sporting perspective.

 Thanks to the worldwide Stunts community, whose élan runs through this codebase.